Toy model to understand oscillatory behavior in timelike nucleon form factors

-In the previous section we have shown that a simple rectangular potential well already leads to an oscillation feature, and the enhancement factor is larger than 1 in that case, which means $G^{osc}$ will be positive with the attractive interaction.
-To obtain the observed oscillatory structure, we need the potential to be a bit more complicated by taking
+In the previous section we showed that a simple rectangular potential well already leads to an oscillatory feature, and the enhancement factor is larger than 1 in that case, meaning that $G^{osc}$ will be positive with the attractive interaction.
+To get the observed oscillatory structure, we need to make the potential a bit more complicated by using

 where $0<V_r<V_a$ and we take $a_r=0.5$ fm.